jeffreyadams/atlasofliegroups-docs/tutorial/video_2B/cuspidal_data.rst

 parabolic subgroup P with Levi factor equal to :math:`GL(1,R)` and a character ``q`` of :math:`GL(1,R)` with ``lambda=0`` and ``nu=1``.

-Moreover, we can see above that when we induce we obtain the composition series of the spherical principal series that contains the trivial representation and the two discrete series ::
+Moreover, we can see that when we induce we obtain the composition series of the spherical principal series that contains the trivial representation and the two discrete series ::